cdgriffith/Reusables/README.md

 Most python libraries are designed with the mindset of 'do exactly what the input dictates, nothing else.'
 Which in general is the better way to approach the problem allowing for the developer to fix their code.
-However reusables is made to work with more human input.
+However reuse is made to work with more human input.
 The idea is that it will be used in cases like reading user inputted options or working with python directly from the terminal or ipython.

-Reusables with try smooth input into what you *really* wanted it to say.
+Reuse with try smooth input into what you *really* wanted it to say.
 Let's use joining paths as an example, it's uncommon to join two root paths together and actually want just the second root path.
 Nor is it common to have spaces before and after the path or filename and actually want them there.

-Reusables fixes your blunders for you:
+Reuse fixes your blunders for you:
 ```python
     join_paths('/home', '/user/', ' Desktop/example.file ')
     # '/home/user/Desktop/example.file'